 The Byron Static has an arguably sleeker design and weighs just under five and a half pounds.
-It also has a more low-key look to it, whereas the CMC model is obviously a portable turntable.
+It also has a more low-key look to it, whereas the Wockoder model is obviously a portable turntable.

 And that’s what it comes down to in the end.

 If you just want to play records and spend as little as possible to do it, this record player from Byron Statics is the one for you.
-If you want a much better sound quality and don’t mind paying more for it, get the CMC suitcase player.
+If you want a much better sound quality and don’t mind paying more for it, get the Wockoder suitcase player.

 Byron Statics Portable Briefcase Turntable Review: Conclusion and Rating

 The Byron Statics Vintage Suitcase Record Player doesn’t offer the same type of killer sound that you’ll get from a large permanent setup.
 But that’s an issue you’ll run into with any type of portable turntable.